RateCity.com.au

 If you run a small business, you may be able to claim an instant asset write off on your taxes when you purchase a depreciating asset such as a car for business use.

-To qualify for an instant asset write off, your business will need to fulfill the ATO requirements, such as earning less than a maximum aggregated turnover and purchasing an asset under a maximum price threshold.
+To qualify for an instant asset write off and get tax benefits for buying a car, your business will need to fulfill the ATO requirements, such as earning less than a maximum aggregated turnover and purchasing an asset under a maximum price threshold.
 There is a car limit that caps the maximum value you can use when calculating your claim.

-Consider contacting the ATO and/or a tax accountant for more information on whether an instant asset write off may be the right choice for your finances.
+Consider contacting the ATO and/or a tax accountant for more information on whether an instant asset write off may be the right choice for making a car purchase tax deduction.

 Car loans